kelveden/vanilli/README.md

 See the milli tests and its Gruntfile.js for an example of how milli, vanilli and grunt-vanilli fit together.

+For a simple start script for vanilli see `bin/vanilli`.

 ## How It Works
 Vanilli is designed to act as a "fake" version of the REST service(s) that your SUT depends on.
 It sits running on a port (say 14000).
 Your SUT will be running on another port (say 8080).
 Most importantly, you will have configured your SUT so that HTTP calls to